Books, Articles & Films

 Andersen, A., Cohn, L., & Holbrook, T. (2000).
 Making Weight: Men’s Conflicts With Food, Weight, Shape and Appearance.
 Carlsbad: Gurze Books.

-Medical doctors Andersen and Holbrook along with Cohn, M.A.T., offer this ground- breaking work on body issues facing today’s male.
+Medical doctors Andersen and Holbrook along with Cohn, M.A.T., offer this ground-breaking work on body issues facing today’s male.
 According to the authors, “ [Men] diet in record numbers, annually spend $150 million on cosmetic surgery…and male eating disorders are on the rise.”
 This book was written to help men learn how to love their appearance and care for their bodies in healthy and natural ways.
-Various issues addressed include body shape obsessions and concerns related to body composition, eating behaviors and disorders, low body image and sexuality, and male emotional responses to trauma and “turning points”.
+Issues addressed include body shape obsessions and concerns related to body composition, eating behaviors and disorders, low body image and sexuality, and male emotional responses to trauma and “turning points”.
 Biological definitions are given for terms like overweight, hunger, satiety, set points, brain chemistry and weight regulation.
 Practical advice is also given for healthy living and the treatment of men’s problems.
-Coauthor Thomas Holbrook, M.D., candidly shares his personal struggle and recovery from an eating disorder.

 Bordo, S. (1993).
 Unbearable Weight: Feminism, Western Culture, and the Body.
 Berkeley: University of California Press.

 Professor Susan Bordo seeks “to understand how women participate in cultural practices which objectify them.”
 She expounds on the concept of “mind/body dualism”, and encourages people to learn to “read the body”.
 The relationship between consumerism and the cultural representations of female appetite and eating are discussed.
 Bordo also illustrates how the self is constructed and experienced as a result of various forms of media in popular culture.